Neutral / cushion / high arch

 The Brooks PureConnect 3 runs a bit small.
 It is recommended for runners to buy ½ size larger in order to get a more relaxed and non-restrictive fit.
 The available width is medium, thus enabling it to accommodate those with medium sized feet.
 Its semi-curved shape follows the natural curve of the human foot.

-Blown Rubber is a high quality material that’s durable and flexible.
+Blown Rubber is a high-quality material that’s durable and flexible.
 Placed in areas of the outsole that’s in direct contact with the ground, it effectively shields it from wear and tear.
 Its responsive nature adds a bit of cushioning to each step.
+This durable outsole material is also found in one of Brook's popular running shoe, the Brooks Ghost 11.

 Flex grooves allow the platform to move in accordance with the natural movements of the wearer’s foot.
 The functionality of this design is more pronounced during the toe-off phase, which is the time when the foot bends more.

-The mid-sole unit of the Brooks PureConnect 3 uses the BioMoGo DNA, a high quality cushioning system that’s made from biodegradable materials.
+The mid-sole unit of the Brooks PureConnect 3 and its latest iteration, the PureConnect 4, uses the BioMoGo DNA, a high-quality cushioning system that’s made from biodegradable materials.
 It delivers reliable cushioning to the entire length of the foot.
 It doesn’t break down easily, so it works well even after many uses.

 Gaps in the sole unit allow the first two toes to move more independently.
 During the toe-off, the big to is enabled to push off more efficiently and naturally, making the movement as efficient as possible.